funkyHat/cloudify-system-tests/README.md

 ## BDD
 The `bdd_example` dir demonstrates the `pytest-bdd` package in action (http://pytest-bdd.readthedocs.io/en/latest/)

+While BDD allows a much more declarative style of test, which would suit a lot of cloudify's system tests, I think that some tests are clearer written as plain functions, and pytest-bdd would allow us to re-use the same plugins & fixtures across all of the tests.

 In order to run these tests successfully you'll need to set up a suitable `test_config.yaml`, something like:

 ```yaml